Date: 16 Jun 1919

-Mabel Greenwood had married her husband 23 years earlier and had 4 children.
+Mabel Greenwood had married her husband 23 years earlier and had four children.
 They all lived in Rumsey House along with Mabel Greenwood's sister who shared the expenses.
-There were also 3 servants and a gardener.
+There were also three servants and a gardener.
 Mabel Greenwood was 47 years old and had been delicate for some years.
-Her doctor who had been attending her for 15 years said that in the last 3 months of her life she had seen him more frequently than in the past and that for the last 6-7 weeks had been treating her for internal troubles and for a weak heart.
+Her doctor who had been attending her for 15 years said that in the last three months of her life she had seen him more frequently than in the past and that for the last 6-7 weeks had been treating her for internal troubles and for a weak heart.
 He said that in those weeks her health was failing her but she did not realise it.

-In the last few days her sister was away from Rumsey House and Mabel Greenwood discharged all the household duties and in the last 3 days of her life did not consult her doctor at all.
+In the last few days her sister was away from Rumsey House and Mabel Greenwood discharged all the household duties and in the last three days of her life did not consult her doctor at all.

 On Saturday 14 June 1919 she attended a tennis club at Ferry Side with the Vicar and came back to the house with him.
 On the Saturday night Mabel Greenwood seemed to be in good spirits but on Sunday morning she was not quite so well although she invited a woman to come to supper that evening and so it was presumed that as far as she was concerned she expected to be in sufficiently good health to entertain her guest.

-On the Sunday luncheon was served at about 1.30pm and was attended by Mabel Greenwood, her husband, sister and another relative.
+On the Sunday, luncheon was served at about 1.30pm and was attended by Mabel Greenwood, her husband, sister and another relative.
 It consisted of roast beef, gooseberry tart and custard.
 The parlour maid said that at one point when she went to the china cupboard she saw the husband there and said that he was there for about 15 minutes.
 She said that she waited for him to come out and then went into the dining room and then took the wine and whisky out of a cupboard there and put it on the table.
 The parlour maid said that she put a bottle of port wine in front of Mabel Greenwood and noticed in particular that it was not a full bottle.
-She said that Mabel Greenwood drank some of the wine, her husband drank whisky and soda and the children drank water.
+She said that Mabel Greenwood drank some of the wine, her husband drank whisky and soda, and the children drank water.
 The parlour maid said that she then cleared away the luncheon and laid the table for supper.
 She said that she put out the whisky as before but found that the bottle of port wine had gone.
-The parlour maid said that later on the Monday she looked for the bottle of port wine and could not find it anywhere.
+The parlour maid said that later on the Monday she looked for the bottle of port wine but could not find it anywhere.

 It was suggested by the prosecution that the husband had put the poison in the bottle of port wine whilst he was in the china cupboard and had later disposed of the bottle.